raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 ### a hierarchy of regex functionality

 Functionality in regexen can be organized into a rough hierarchy.
 Level Zero of the hierarchy is functionality provided by formal regular expressions.
-Everything we've written so far is at this base level.
+Everything we've written in [Part I] is at this base level.

 Level One of the hierarchy is functionality that can be directly implemented in terms of formal regular expressions.
 For example, regexen provide a `?` postfix operator that provides "zero or one" quantification, and a `+` postfix operator that provides "one or more" quantification.